Pictures of Warts: Causes, Types and Home Treatments

 What Are Warts?

 Warts are simply benign skin growths caused by the extremely common human papillomavirus (HPV).
+Common warts on hands and feet are caused by HPV types 1, 2, 4, 27 and 57.

 The HPV virus causes irregular skin growth to occur.
 It is the keratin, which is a hard protein, which forms the hard, crusty, outer layer that we typically associate with a wart.